tobiasgrosser/mental-strength-unworkshop/content/blog/22-04-27-crafting-exquisite-ideas/index.md

 **Alexander Viand**

-Alexander Viand is a doctoral student & research assistant in the Applied Cryptography Group at ETH Zürich and a member of the Privacy Preserving Systems Lab.
-His interests include usable security and privacy, privacy enhancing technologies, and the interactions between these technologies and society.
-In his research, he works with secure computation technologies including Fully Homomorphic Encryption, trying to make these techniques more accessible to non-experts by developing new systems, tools and abstractions
+When he isn't visiting UoE, Alexander Viand is a PhD student at ETH Zurich.
+There, he's active in the scientific staff association (VMI) and had the pleasure to help coordinate the Scientific Excellence & Well-Being initiative.
+His research focuses on making advanced cryptographic techniques such as Fully Homomorphic Encryption accessible to non-experts by developing new systems, tools and abstractions.

 ![Alexander Viand](./alex.jpg)